tzjtan/singapore-survival-probability/README.md

 Do you know that you (assuming average Singaporean) have a 95% chance of surviving 59 years old, a 80% chance of surviving 75 years old and 50% chance of surviving 84 years old?
 I think that would be more helpful information to look ahead into one's life.

+Also, as a public service announcement, please don't wait until the official retirement age (63 years) to do what you wish to do in life as only 93% of Singaporeans survive to that age.

 ## Mathematics

 **Survival Probability**: Cumulative probability of surviving from birth to age *x*.